Proudly Serving The Finger Lakes Including - Syracuse, Ithaca, Rochester & Nearby

 The heat pump is familiar refrigeration technology, and it uses one unit of electricity to extract 3-5 units of heat from the ground.
 This ability gives these systems an effective efficiency of 300-500%, which is also referred to as a Coefficient of Performance (COP).
 For reference, this would be compared to a high-efficiency condensing boiler's efficiency of 96%.
 Geothermal systems can typically meet 70-100% of client's current building heating, cooling, and domestic hot water (DHW) needs.

 Contact us today to get more information about how a geothermal system might work for your business, university, non-profit, or municipality.
-We provide estimates in Rochester, Syracuse, Ithaca, Elmira, Webster, Auburn, Fairport, Pittsford, Cortland, Canandaigua, and nearby areas!
+We provide estimates in Rochester, Syracuse, Ithaca, Webster, Auburn, Fairport, Pittsford, Cortland, Canandaigua, and nearby areas!

 Businesses in NY vary significantly in their heating loads, depending on their type, size, and scope of activity.
 Usage can range from 150,000/day for a well-insulated small office to millions of BTU/day for a large facility.
 If you can provide our staff with the last month to year of your heating bills (depending on your situation) and some preliminary details on your heating system, we can assist you in determining your average current usage.
 Once this usage is known, possible system sizes can be determined that would meet 50-100% of your heating, cooling, and DHW needs, depending on available space, budget, and preference.
 If your business's usage is in the upper end of the NY range for its type, we always recommend efficiency measures simultaneous to system design and installation.

-Specifically, as buildings in New York are often inadequately air-sealed and poorly insulated, undergoing a building energy audit and making improvements to the building envelope is often important before installing any geothermal heating system.
+Specifically, as buildings in New York are often inadequately air-sealed and poorly insulated, undergoing a building energy assessment and making improvements to the building envelope is often important before installing any geothermal heating system.
 For more information on this process, visit the Halco Commercial Energy Services page.
 These improvements are an important first step because efficiency (i.e. improving building envelope and reducing heat loads and fuel usage) is almost always a more economic first step than building additional generation.
 Once heating loads are known and in a reasonable range, geothermal heating systems can be designed for your building.

 The types of geothermal heat pump systems differ by their earth loop type and/or medium of heat exchange.
 Presently, the most common forms of earth loops are horizontal, vertical, or diagonal, and the two primary mediums of exchange are water-based and direct exchange systems.